-- What talent, skill, or knowledge makes them stand out from others?
+- What talent, skill, or knowledge makes you stand out from others?
 Do they tutor their friends in math because it comes naturally to them?
 Have they won awards in high school that could point them toward a possible career?

-I wouldn’t advise sitting your teen down and sound like a detective interrogating a suspect with these questions.
+Keep in mind, I don’t advise interrogating your teen with these questions.
 This will just lead to anxiety, arguing, and pressure for you and your teen.
+Here are some options:

 - Have your teen put these questions in a journal.
 They can look at the questions daily or weekly and add their answers as ideas come to mind.

 - Set aside a weekly or monthly lunch or coffee time with your teen to talk about these questions.
-Take them to their favorite place, where they will feel more comfortable and relaxed.
+Take them to their favorite place where they will feel more comfortable and relaxed.